 Be kind to yourself

 Sometimes the pain and trauma of losing someone to suicide can be so intense that people may feel suicidal themselves.
 If you are thinking of suicide yourself, it is critical that you get some professional assistance.
-See Suicide: Where to get help for emotional and practical advice on dealing with suicidal feelings.
+See our Get help with professional support page for emotional and practical advice on dealing with suicidal feelings.

 The reasons behind each suicide are unique, and so too are the reactions, grief and coping processes of those left behind.